 Assignments vary from office to office, but students can expect to work on things like assisting with the resolution of constituent issues, identifying constituent and community achievements for recognition, conducting research, drafting letters and memos, and attending committee hearings and session.
 In addition, the program provides the opportunity for exposure to policymaking in action and the chance to interact with public officials and government staff.
 Transportation is not provided; however, the Ohio Statehouse is a stop on several COTA bus lines, which requires only an active student BuckID.

-Students selected for the program will be notified by Monday, November 28 and can expect to begin their internship the third week of spring semester.
-A mandatory on-campus orientation session will be held the first week of spring semester.
+Students selected for the program will be notified by Friday, April 26.
+A mandatory on-campus orientation session will be held the beginning of Fall semester, and selected students can expect to begin their internships as quickly as possible in Fall semester.

 Gluck-Asher Financial Award

-All students selected to participate in the internship program will be eligible for a minimum, one-time $500 award at the end of the semester if they successfully complete all internship program requirements and earn at least a grade of a B in the appropriate section of Political Science 4191.
-Additional support may be available for students demonstrating an unmet financial need.
+All students selected to participate in the internship program will be eligible for a one-time $500 award credited to their student account at the end of the semester if they successfully complete all internship program requirements and earn at least a grade of a B in the appropriate section of Political Science 4191.
 This award is made possible through the generous donation of Ohio State alumnus Barry Gluck.
 Mr. Gluck generously donated in honor of Professor Emeritus Herb Asher to support students interested in starting a career in public service.

 Students are expected to spend 10-15 hours per week at their internship in blocks of 4-5 hours.
 Availability on Tuesdays and Wednesdays is a plus but not required.
 Program requirements include: attendance at a pre-internship orientation; attendance at 3 on-campus seminars that highlight different aspects of working in state government; completion of an internship agreement form; and completion of a one on one mid-semester meeting with the Office of Government Affairs internship coordinator.